-Buying stocks with solid fundamentals that are currently selling for less than they should be are the goal.
+The goal is to buy stocks with solid fundamentals currently selling for less than they should be.
 The investor will profit when the stock price returns to its fair value.

 It’s common for investors to focus on more mature companies currently in favor of the market because of some temporary headwind.
-However, some investors will put money in decline, or even bank accompanies if they believe that they get more money back than them what they put in.
+However, some investors will put money in decline or even bank accompanies if they believe they get more money back than what they put in.

 Determining Intrinsic Value

-The PE Ratio can be viewed as the number of years it takes for the company to earn back the price you pay for the stock.
-For example, if a company earns $2 a share per year and the stock is traded at $30, the PE Ratio is 15.
+The PE Ratio can be viewed as the number of years it takes for the company to earn back the price you paid for the stock.
+For example, if a company earns $2 a share per year and trades the stock at $30, the PE Ratio is 15.